 Life on campus

-- Make sure you know where your classes are - download the Herts Mobile app for an interactive map - mobile.herts.ac.uk
+- Make sure you know where your classes are - download the Herts Mobile app for an interactive map and wayfinding

-- Understand your bills - search council tax exemption on gov.uk
+- Understand your bills - read up on council tax exemption

-- Register yourself at a medical centre - those living on campus can sign up to our on campus medical centre
+- Register yourself at a medical centre - those living on campus, or off-campus but within the local area, can sign up to our on campus medical centre

-- Collect your Biometric Residence Permit (BRP) once your quarantine period is complete (you will have additional time to collect this due to quarantine Covid restrictions) - if you have set your BRP to be delivered to campus, you will be emailed to arrange a collection appointment once your BRP is ready.
+- Collect your Biometric Residence Permit (BRP) - if you have set your BRP to be delivered to campus, you will be emailed to arrange a collection appointment once your BRP is ready.
 Guidance about BRP collection is available online.

 - Get a UK sim card for your phone